Bathory Logo

 What is Bathory?

-Bathory, a Swedish black metal band, was formed in Vällingby in March 1983.
-Their trailblazing music had a profound influence, shaping the landscape of the extreme metal genre.
+Bathory, a Swedish black metal band, was formed in March 1983 in the city of Vällingby.
+Their groundbreaking music has had a profound impact, shaping the landscape of the extreme metal genre.

-The band was named after the infamous Hungarian countess, Elizabeth Bathory, reputed for her gruesome deeds.
-The group was essentially a solo project by multi-instrumentalist Quorthon (Tomas Forsberg), who maintained the band’s creative direction throughout its existence.
-Their initial releases were instrumental in defining the raw, lo-fi aesthetic of black metal.
-Over time, the band’s sound expanded to include elements of Viking metal, with albums steeped in Nordic mythology and epic battle themes.
+The band was named after the infamous Hungarian Countess Elizabeth Bathory, famous for her horrific deeds.
+The band was essentially the solo project of multi-instrumentalist Quarton (Thomas Forsberg), who maintained the band’s creative direction throughout its existence.
+Their first releases were instrumental in defining the raw, lo-fi aesthetic of black metal.
+Over time, elements of Viking metal emerged in the band’s sound, and the albums were imbued with Scandinavian mythology and epic battle themes.

 Bathory color codes